Lara Flynn Boyle: Career

 In 1994, Boyle was cast as Alex in the comedy Threesome, Laraine Cotwell in Baby's Day Out, and Ida Muntz in The Road to Wellville.
-The same year, Boyle appeared in the television films Past Tense and Jacob.
+That same year, Boyle appeared in the television films Past Tense and Jacob.
 In 1995, she was cast as Pat Ward in the mystery film Cafe Society.
 In 1997, she portrayed Marianne Byron in the film Afterglow.
-Boyle auditioned for the title role in David E. Kelley's Ally McBeal.
-Although she lost out to Calista Flockhart, Boyle impressed Kelley enough to cast her the role of Assistant District Attorney Helen Gamble in his other 1997 series, The Practice.
 The following year, Boyle portrayed Helen Jordan in Todd Solondz’s controversial comedy-drama film Happiness.

+Boyle auditioned for the title role in David E. Kelley's Ally McBeal.
+Although she lost out to Calista Flockhart, Boyle impressed Kelley enough to cast her in the role of Assistant District Attorney Helen Gamble in his other 1997 series, The Practice.
 She starred on The Practice until 2003, when, in a dramatic attempt to revamp the show and cut costs, she was dismissed along with most of the cast.
 For her performance as Helen Gamble, she received an Emmy nomination as well as several Screen Actors Guild ensemble cast nominations.
 Boyle also made a crossover appearance in the role of Helen Gamble in an episode of Ally McBeal, and an uncredited guest appearance on the same show in its final season.

 In 2002, Boyle played a lead role in the blockbuster feature film Men in Black II, as the villainous shapeshifting alien Serleena.
 She also guest-starred on one of the last episodes of Ally McBeal, this time as Tally Cupp, and had a recurring role on several episodes of Huff.